-Purchased by the Commerce City Urban Renewal Authority (CCURA) in 2011, the site is officially designated an urban renewal area, which allows tax increment financing (TIF) to be used as a funding source for the redevelopment of the 65-acre site.
-The CCURA and city council recently adopted an updated Master Developer Agreement for the site to help move the redevelopment process forward.
+Purchased by the Commerce City Urban Renewal Authority (CCURA) in 2011, the site is an officially designated urban renewal area, which allows tax increment financing (TIF) to be used as a funding source for the redevelopment.
+The CCURA and city council adopted an updated Master Developer Agreement for the site in July 2019 to help move the redevelopment process forward.
 The project has taken longer than expected due to the rising costs of development, changing economic markets and state legislation that changed the way urban renewal areas are created.

 Master Developer Agreement

 City Council and the URA board approved a modified Master Developer Agreement (MDA) for the project in July 2019.
 The updated agreement makes Delwest the new master developer for the site.
 Highlights of the amended MDA and other associated agreements include: